Trung28899/NodeJS-Understanding-The-Basic/README.txt

         createServer() doesn't return an exit code so the event loop keeps running

+        If you want to exit of the event loop, you can use: process.exit();
+        This will stop your server.
+Typically
+        you don't want to stop your server ever

     3. Using Node Core Modules:

     4. Basic of Working with Requests & Responses